 If you have been charged with your first DUI, then you need to get trusted defense from a top attorney!
 I am Attorney Jonathan Blecher and I have more than three decades of experience.
 Both my peers and former clients endorse my services, knowing me to be tenacious and knowledgeable about each case.
 I have successfully defended over 3,000 DUI cases in both the state and federal courts.
 Avvo has given me a rating of 10.0-Superb and I have been listed in Florida Trend's Legal Elite and Cambridge Who's Who in Law.

-Call the Miami first DUI lawyer at my office receive your free case evaluation!
+If you are facing charges for your first DUI, contact at my office to receive your free case evaluation!